Department of Family and Children Services (DFCS) Services:

 Home Evaluation: Detailed assessment and study on the home of a child’s placement resource.

-Parental Fitness: Conducted by a Licensed Psychologist to assess and identify aspects of a parent’s lifestyle and habits that may impact their ability to properly parent their child.
+Parental Fitness: A comprehensive assessment to identify a parent’s strengths and needs as well as aspects of a parent’s lifestyle and habits that may impact their ability to properly parent their child.

 Domestic Violence: An assessment designed to determine if there is intimate partner violence in a relationship and, if so, to determine the appropriate services for the persons who are assessed.